By Hayley Simpson | Published on September 29, 2025

 Famous Wonder Wheel fairground at Coney Island.
 North America

-As far as recognizable Ferris wheels go, The Wonder Wheel has been the iconic symbol of Coney Island since Memorial Day in 1920.
+As far as recognizable Ferris wheels go, the Wonder Wheel has been the iconic symbol of Coney Island since Memorial Day in 1920.
 Today, it's an official New York City landmark.
-The 150-foot tall Wonder Wheel is the namesake attraction inside Deno's Wonder Wheel Park and from the top, you can see across to the breathtaking Manhattan skyline.
-Fun fact: Over 40 million people have ridden the Wonder Wheel in the last century.
+The 150-foot-tall Wonder Wheel is the namesake attraction inside Deno's Wonder Wheel Park.
+From the top, you can see across to the breathtaking Manhattan skyline.
+Fun Ferris wheel fact: Over 40 million people have ridden the Wonder Wheel in the last century.

 It's known as an eccentric Ferris wheel, which means that not all of the passenger cabins are fixed directly to the reel and instead move back and forth slowly between the larger outer wheel and smaller inner wheel.
 If you want to go for a swing, ask for a red or blue car and enjoy the whimsical ride.